 As a result of the pandemic, an estimated 50% of organisations are still operating remotely.
 Remote working brings with it the added risk of security threats as many employees may be using unsecure networks and in many cases will be working from personal devices.
 With the decentralisation of employees, organisations need to figure out ways to address and manage IT related tasks such as security and control for employees and devices, compatibility of applications, and administration of software updates.

-Windows Virtual Desktop helps to centralise an entire enterprise by providing cloud infrastructure.
+Azure Virtual Desktop helps to centralise an entire enterprise by providing cloud infrastructure.
 This keeps all aspects of desktop management in-house, regardless of the employees’ locations.
 It also enables IT personnel to provide support and to be able to perform any updates or application installations and patches that may be required, all while keeping data available and backed up 24/7.

 Secure Third-Party Integrations